 Why Pronouns Are Changing

 People may prefer gender-neutral pronouns for a variety of reasons, including but certainly not limited to:

 - Wanting to be inclusive of all genders when speaking to others.

 - Not wanting to specify the gender of a person to whom you are referencing.
 (For example, “I am going out tonight with my spouse.
 They love to go out to eat at new restaurants in the city.“)

 - Wanting to be inclusive of gender non-conforming (GNC) people, such as those who are nonbinary, transgender, intersex, or otherwise GNC.

 In my case, I feel that neither the pronoun ‘he’ or ‘she’ do a particularly good job of describing my experience as someone who is androgynous in presentation and regularly gets read as different genders.
 Often, within a single room or situation, people make varied assumptions about my gender.
-All too often, use of the pronouns ‘he’ or ‘she’ then creates confusion for the people involved who came to varied conclusion.
+All too often, use of the pronouns ‘he’ or ‘she’ then creates confusion for the people involved who came to varied conclusions.

 Sometimes, these gendered pronouns also confuse me, as I wonder why they choose them based on my particular attire or appearance that day.

 I also feel as though layers of expectations and assumptions come along with the use of the pronouns ‘he’ or ‘she’, which is why ‘they’ typically feels like a better pronoun fit for me.
 I think ‘they’ just fits me, and it probably has ever since I was a little kid.